Oats worthy of sowing

 Incidentally, that cultivated carrot you bought or grew?
 The green tops are quite edible cooked.
 Add them to a variety of boiled dishes for flavor, or boil them separately and add them to other dishes as greenery.

 The name Queen Anne’s Lace was adopted because Queen Anne of Great Britain was adept at making lace.
-They carried the allusion farther by saying the red flower in the middle is when she pricked her finger and a drop of royal blood fell on the flower.
+They carried the allusion further by saying the red flower in the middle is when she pricked her finger and a drop of royal blood fell on the flower.

 Daucus is from the Greek word THAV-kon) meaning carrot parsnip and other similar food plants.
 Carota is from the Greek ka-ROW-ton, also meaning carrot is from the Indo European word Ker, meaning head or horn.
 Pusillus is Latin for tiny or puny.

 Daucus plants can make cattle and horses “nervous.”
 The toxicity is consider mild.
+When I was a kid my mother told me wild carrot seeds were used for abortions.

 Queen Anne’s Lace Jelly